 A mysterious young-looking lad who’s considered a ‘saint’, and is revered by everyone in the Heights.
 It is a known fact that Saint Yune is so loved by the world that he can never get hurt under any circumstances.

-I like the romance aspect here too, except for the part where the heroine’s actual rival is the tesseract!😂(cackling).
-But in all seriousness, I’ve enjoyed Yune as a love interest quite a lot!
+Oddly enough, I somewhat liked the romance portion in this route, except for the part where the heroine’s actual rival was the tesseract!😂(cackling).
+But to say the least, Yune was defo an enjoyable love interest.
 His easy-going personality won me over despite having such a heavy theme in his story.
 His bonding with Cyrus was pretty cute, and their trip to the Depths was probably one of my favorite scenes.
 That aside, I do feel that Yune’s story was the most angsty in the game.
-His Best/True ending, oddly enough, left me unsatisfied because they never cleared Cyrus’s name in the Heights, and the people who revered Yune as a saint, going 180 on him in a flash was no doubt, painful to watch 💔.
+His Best/True ending, somehow left me unsatisfied because they never cleared Cyrus’s name in the Heights, and the people who revered Yune as a saint, going a full-180 on him in a flash was no doubt, too painful to watch 💔.
 The part where they never get to resolve this either was a total downer.
 The two pair of bittersweet endings, ‘Lingering Scent’, and ‘Let’s Meet Again’, were probably my preferred endings for Cyrus and Yune’s love story considering how hauntingly beautiful they were.
 They’ll surely hit you with the right feels!

 - a simp for Cyrus and salisbury steak